MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 Same Origin Policy is a restriction embosed on web browsers.
 For example, if an application is hosted on the domain **example.com**, it is not allowed for the same application to also access contect that is available on another server, or for that matter, from the MobileFirst Server.

 Web apps that are using the MobileFirst Web SDK should be handled in a supporting topology, for example by using a Reverse Proxy to internally redirect requests to the appropriate server while maintaining the same single origin.

-> Learn more about the topic of Same Origin Policy in Web applications [in the user documentation](http://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html)

 ### Alternatives
 During development, this restriction can be alleviated by: